 At Cheyenne Veterinary Wellness and Surgical Center, we advise families that the best way to keep their pets healthy is by preventing accidents and illnesses before they happen.
-Furry patients and their families in Carrick and Pittsburgh can come to our office for wellness exams or any other concerns and talk about proactive pet care.
+Furry patients and their families in Brentwood and Pittsburgh can come to our office for wellness exams or any other concerns and talk about proactive pet care.

 As loving pet parents, we try hard to keep our furry little ones safe and healthy, but we can’t always be there to monitor their playtime.
 Even in their own yards, pets risk exposure to dangerous diseases through contact with wildlife or germs left behind by other animals.
 Even fully indoor pets can contract deadly viruses if you bring in germs from outdoors on your shoes and clothing or if your pets play with other pets.
 Purchasing an inoculation package for your pets offers a simple and safe way to prevent diseases which can otherwise threaten your pets’ lives.

 The shots your pets receive at your vet clinic are injected into a muscle, usually in the leg, and cause a small momentary pinch which pets quickly forget.
 Vaccines stimulate the immune system, teaching it how to build a defense against specific diseases.
 This way, if your pets ever come in contact with the disease, their immune systems will be able to fight it off.